 SU-DHL4 cells were treated with 5 µg/ml rituximab (R) or obinutuzumab (O) for 1h (R1 and O1; left) or 24h (R24 and O24; right) and changes in kinase activities were inferred relative to untreated controls.
 The heatmaps show the z-score enrichment of substrate groups for the different kinases calculated by the KSEA algorithm.
 Kinases belonging to the KEGG pathway "B-cell receptor signaling" are indicated in red and those belonging to the KEGG pathway "cell cycle" are indicated in blue.
 Peptides – number of peptides containing a phosphorylation site regulated by respective kinase; Target sites – number of phosphorylation sites measured for respective kinase; Target proteins – number of proteins that the phosphorylation sites regulated by the respective kinase map to.

-*<0.05, **<0.01, ***<0.001
+*<0.05, **<0.01, ***<0.001; as inferred by the hypergeometric test followed by Benjamini Hochberg multiple testing correction.

 Figure 3: Rituximab and obinutuzumab induce ERK and MYC phosphorylation capable to induce B-cell death.